TL;DR

 Is an Amazon repricer worth it once I’m past 5,000 SKUs?

-Yes, and the math gets more lopsided the more SKUs you have.
+Yes, and the maths gets more lopsided the larger the catalogue.
 Manual updates at that scale are not a cost-saving choice.
 They’re an opportunity cost that compounds every hour the prices sit still.
-Amazon makes an estimated 8,600 third-party sales per minute across the marketplace, and your share of that flow depends entirely on how fast your prices move.
+With third-party sellers moving roughly 8,600 products per minute on Amazon, your share of that flow depends entirely on how fast your prices move.

 How is net margin repricing different from “minimum price” rules?